jean-pierreBoth/graphembed/README.md

 An extension of the paper is also implemented to get asymetric embedding for directed graph.
 The similarity is also based on the hash of sets (nodes going to or from) a given node but then the dissimilarity is no more a distance (no symetry and some discrepancy with the triangular inequality).

-**The orkut graph with 3 millions nodes and 100 millions of edge is embedded in less than 10' with a 8 core laptop with this algorithm**.
+**The orkut graph with 3 millions nodes and 100 millions of edge is embedded in less than 10' with a 8 core laptop with this algorithm with an AUC of 0.955**.

 - **gkernel**